 Real power comes from timing.
 Identifying weak points and testing alternatives early allows for changes when they’re still inexpensive – before concrete pours or steel fabrication begins.

 Artificial intelligence is starting to influence structural optimization.
 Machine learning algorithms can now evaluate millions of design variations to find optimal configurations that human engineers might never consider.
-The Heatherwick Studio’s design for the new Google headquarters utilized AI-assisted structural optimization to create column-free spaces spanning over 200 feet – a feat that would have taken months of manual iteration just a few years ago.
+The Heatherwick Studio’s design for the new Google headquarters used AI-assisted structural optimization to create column-free spaces spanning over 200 feet.
+A few years ago, reaching the same result would have required months of manual iteration.

 Managing Complex Project Realities